dosanity/photography-website/README.md

 # Photography Portfolio Website

+> A website with multiple functionalities

-This is a simple website using [Bootstrap 4][bootstrap-home] ruby gem for Ruby on Rails (Sprockets) application for static content that includes personal information, a blog, a photography portfolio, and related news to key terms from Twitter.
-It was created as the basis for my own website, but everyone is welcome to use it.
+This is a website using Bootstrap 4 ruby gem for Ruby on Rails (Sprockets) application for static content that includes personal information, a blog, a photography portfolio, and related news to key terms from [Twitter](https://twitter.com/).
+It was created as the basis for [my own website](http://www.dosanity.com/), but everyone is welcome to use it.
 The implementation strives to be simple and free of unnecessary dependencies.

 ## Overview
 - An easy way to create a simple, secure website with a blog